-Road Trip Costa Brava
+Road Trip in Costa Brava

 Lloret de Mar

-The first stop on our Costa Brava road-trip is the friendly coastal town of Lloret de Mar.
+The first stop on our Costa Brava road trip is the friendly coastal town of Lloret de Mar.
 With its array of lush Mediterranean beaches, this picturesque town is just north of Barcelona and marks the Southern edge of the Costa Brava.
 Lloret de Mar is popular for its beautiful, clean beaches and interesting cultural sites within the town.
-Some must-see spots are the beautiful cove of ‘Playa de Fenals’ and the serene, romantic gardens ‘Jardins de Santa Clotilde’ which over-look the sea.
+Some must-see spots are the beautiful cove of ‘Playa de Fenals’ and the serene, romantic gardens ‘Jardins de Santa Clotilde’ which overlook the sea.

 Heading north and slightly inland, you will find the charming town of Girona.
-Whilst not directly on the coastline, we recommend Girona as part of your road trip and as a refreshing cultural break from the beaches.
-Girona has one of the main airports in the Costa Brava, so you may choose to begin your holiday here as an alternative to the popular Barcelona.
+Whilst not directly on the coastline, we recommend Girona as part of your family road trip and as a refreshing cultural break from the beaches.
+Girona has one of the main airports in Costa Brava, so you may choose to begin your holiday here as an alternative to the popular Barcelona.
 This is a town steeped in history, beginning with its ancient, sloped fortress walls, which you can explore at leisure while admiring the magnificent views.
 There is also the beautifully preserved Jewish Quarter, Arab baths dating back to the 11th century, and the breath-taking Cathedral de Santa Maria.

 After taking in the rich history of Girona, it is time to head north to the magical coastal village of Cadaqués.
-The quaint, white-washed buildings of Cadaqués sit among its green surroundings and shine above the blue waters and pebbled beaches, giving the whole place an idyllic postcard feeling.
+The quaint, whitewashed buildings of Cadaqués sit among its green surroundings and shine above the blue waters and pebbled beaches, giving the whole place an idyllic postcard feeling.
 Cadaqués is known for having inspired famous artist Salvador Dali, who spent holidays here during his youth.